Conformal Symmetries for Extremal Black Holes with General Asymptotic Scalars in STU Supergravity: Concluding Remarks and Outlook

 Studies of BPS black holes in four-dimensional ungauged supergravity theories, such as the extremal STU black holes of the ${\cal N}=2$ supergravity theory coupled to three vector supermultiplets, have been a subject of intense research ever since their discovery \cite{cvyoII,cvettsey}.
 The study of their properties attracted extensive efforts over years, with recent ones focusing on their enhanced symmetries, such as Aretakis and Newman-Penrose charges \cite{godgodpop,cvposasa}, and Couch-Torrence-type symmetries \cite{cvposa1}.
 It is important to note that these features of extremal STU black holes stem from and are closely related to those of extremal Reissner-Nordstr\"om and Kerr-Newman black holes of Maxwell-Einstein gravity, these are a special case of STU black holes.
 The STU BPS black holes are fourteen-parameter solutions, specified by four electric and four magnetic charges, {\it and} by the asymptotic values of the six scalar fields.

 In the past, most analyses focused on the BPS black holes where the asymptotic values of scalar fields were taken to be their canonical zero values.
 The explicit form of such black holes was constructed in \cite{cvettsey}, in the heterotic formulation, and the analogous process was employed recently in \cite{cvposa1} to construct the eight-charge solutions in the U-duality formulation of STU supergravity.
+In \cite{marrani}, all attractor flows for BPS and non-BPS black holes were described in full generality in the STU symplectic frame.

-Surprisingly, until now the explicit form of the eight-charge solutions together with arbitrary asymptotic values of the scalar fields has not been studied.\footnote{In \cite{cvettsey} explicit results for the mass and the horizon area of these black holes in the heterotic frame were obtained.
-This analysis showed that the horizon area, and thus the Bekenstein entropy, is {\it independent} of the asymptotic values of the scalar fields.} The main purpose of the present paper is to rectify this omission: we have systematically derived the full explicit solutions, both in the U-duality and the heterotic frames, in sections 3 and 4 respectively.
+One of the main purposes of the present paper was to derive systematically the full explicit solutions, both in the U-duality and the heterotic frames, in sections 3 and 4 respectively \footnote{In \cite{cvettsey} explicit results for the mass and the horizon area of these black holes in the heterotic frame were obtained.
+This analysis showed that the horizon area, and thus the Bekenstein entropy, is {\it independent} of the asymptotic values of the scalar fields.}.
 The solutions are specified by coefficients in the functions giving the metric and scalar fields that are expressed in terms of manifestly covariant U-duality or heterotic-duality quantities.
 In section 5 we also presented BPS black hole solutions of the consistently truncated STU supergravity obtained by equating the four electromagnetic fields in pairs and at the same time setting four of the six scalar fields to zero.
 This supergravity theory, with two gauge fields and one complex (axion-dilaton) scalar field, and its black hole solutions, are significantly simplified, and are well suited to further explicit studies.
+In section 6 we made use of some of the general results we obtained in order to discuss in detail a conformal inversion symmetry of the BPS black hole solutions.